2025 Annunciation Catholic Church shooting

-2025 mass shooting in Minnesota, U.S.
+Mass shooting in Minnesota, U.S.

 On the morning of August 27, 2025, a mass shooting occurred at the Church of the Annunciation in the Windom neighborhood of Minneapolis, Minnesota, United States.
 The attack took place during a scheduled school-wide Mass attended by the students and faculty of Annunciation Catholic School.
 Two children, Fletcher Merkel and Harper Moyski, and the perpetrator died in the shooting.
-Thirty other people were injured: twenty-six schoolchildren and three elderly people from gunfire as well as a victim who sustained non-gunshot wounds.
+Twenty-eight other people were injured: twenty-four schoolchildren and three elderly people from gunfire as well as a victim who sustained non-gunshot wounds.
 The perpetrator was identified as Robin M. Westman.

 Background

 Annunciation Catholic Church and its affiliated parochial school have been in southwest Minneapolis for more than a century.
 The parish community held its first Mass in 1922.
 On September 10, 1923, four Dominican Sisters opened Annunciation School in a new red-brick church-school building.
 The school enrolls students from pre-kindergarten to eighth grade.
 It offers daily religion classes and emphasizes service projects for each grade level.
 Enrollment in 2024 was about 340 students.
 The students practiced active shooter drills in the school but not in the attached church.

 The shooting occurred two months after another act of violence in Minnesota that drew national attention: the shootings of state representative Melissa Hortman and her husband, and state senator John Hoffman and his wife.
 The Hortmans were killed in the shooting and the Hoffmans were injured.
 On August 26, the day before the Annunciation attack, another mass shooting occurred outside Cristo Rey Jesuit High School in Minneapolis, injuring six and killing one.